ericaraujophd/dbms/_sources/w01/00-week1-intro.md

-# Week 1 - Relational Model, SQL and more
+# W01C00 - Relational Model, SQL and more

 ## Initial Instructions